X-Rafaelim/InfoCar/README.md

 ## Introduction

-InfoCar was an app designed to be evaluated as my final project in my professional course that in portugue is called PAP(Prova de Aptidão Profissional).
+InfoCar was an app designed to be evaluated as my final project in my professional course that in Portuguese is called PAP(Prova de Aptidão Profissional).

 InforCar is an Android Phone APP about car information like :
 * Horse Power
 * Weight
 * Num of doors

-The project consists in a creation of an DataBase in MYSQL an API in PHP that runs in a AWS server and in the Frontend i have an phone app that receive the information.
+The project consists of a creation of a DataBase in MYSQL an API in PHP that runs on an AWS server and on the front-end I have a phone app that receives the information.

 ## DataBase

-The Database is simple only have 3 tables that on contains the car brands the other the models of the cars and in the final table table we have the information about the model
+The Database is simple only have 3 tables that one contains the car brands the other the models of the cars and in the final table we have the information about the model.

 Here is a photo of the DataBase